Russian defence minister makes first public appearance since mercenary revolt demanded his ouster | Law-Order

 Russian Defence Minister Sergei Shoigu made his first public appearance since a mercenary uprising demanded his ouster, inspecting troops in Ukraine Monday in a video released by his ministry.

 He's the first of three powerful Russian leaders whose diverging interests led to the Wagner Group occupying a Russian city and marching on the capital to be seen since the revolt ended Saturday.
-Russian President Vladimir Putin and Wagner Group chief Yevgeny Prigozhin have made no public statements since then.
+Wagner Group chief Yevgeny Prigozhin and General Staff chief Gen. Valery Gerasimov also have made no public statements since then.
+Russian President Vladimir Putin hasn't made any public appearances either.

-Moscow Mayor Sergey Sobyanin announced an end to the “counter-terrorism regime” imposed on the capital Saturday, during which troops with machine guns patrolled the streets and tore up roads leading into the city.
+Moscow Mayor Sergey Sobyanin announced an end to the “counter-terrorism regime” imposed on the capital Saturday, during which troops and armoured vehicles set up checkpoints on the edges of the city and authorities tore up roads leading into the city.

 The rebellion ended on Saturday when Prigozhin ordered his troops back.
 The Kremlin said it had made a deal that the mercenary chief will move to Belarus and receive an amnesty, along with his soldiers.
 The mutiny marked the biggest challenge to President Vladimir Putin in more than 20 years of rule.